johndavidsimmons/Ext-QSI/README.md

-Qualtrics Site Intercept Launch Extension
+# Qualtrics Site Intercept Launch Extension

-#To Do
+A [Qualtrics Site Intercept](https://www.qualtrics.com/site-intercept/) extension for [Adobe Launch](https://developer.adobelaunch.com/).
+For more information on Launch, see the [Launch product page](http://www.adobe.com/enterprise/cloud-platform/launch.html).

+Easily load Site Intercept Zone code in Launch properties by providing the Zone ID and your company ID.
+Information on zone deployment and where to find IDs can be found [here](https://www.qualtrics.com/support/website-app-feedback/getting-started-with-website-app-feedback/website-app-feedback-technical-documentation/).

+---
+**To Do**
+* Unit testing

+**Done**
+* Update README
+* UI Updates
+* Update Logo
+* Add content to action view

+#done
 - Update README
+- UI Updates

-- Testing
+- Update Logo
 - Where to find IDs content
-- Update Logo

-#done
-- UI Updates